hashicorp/terraform-website/content/source/docs/glossary.html.md

 A plugin for Terraform that makes a collection of related resources available.
 A provider plugin is responsible for understanding [API][] interactions with some kind of service and exposing [resources][] based on that API.

-Terraform providers are generally tied to a specific _infrastructure provider,_ which might be an infrastructure as a service (IaaS) provider (like AWS, GCP, Microsoft Azure, OpenStack), a platform as a service (PaaS) provider (like Heroku), or a software as a service (SaaS) provider (like Terraform Enterprise, DNSimple, CloudFlare).
+Terraform providers are generally tied to a specific _infrastructure provider,_ which might be an infrastructure as a service (IaaS) provider (like AWS, GCP, Microsoft Azure, OpenStack), a platform as a service (PaaS) provider (like Heroku), or a software as a service (SaaS) provider (like Terraform Cloud, DNSimple, CloudFlare).

 There are many existing providers available, but providers can also be custom-built to work with any API.